 The evaluator shall examine the TSS to ensure that it specifies the following values used by the HMAC function: key length, hash function used, block size, and output MAC length used.

+Guidance Documentation

+The evaluator shall verify that the AGD guidance instructs the administrator how to configure the TOE to use the values used by the HMAC function: key length, hash function used, block size, and output MAC length used defined in the Security Target supported by the TOE for keyed hash function.

 Tests

 For each of the supported parameter sets, the evaluator shall compose 15 sets of test data.
 Each set shall consist of a key and message data.
 The evaluator shall have the TSF generate HMAC tags for these sets of test data.
 The resulting MAC tags shall be compared to the result of generating HMAC tags with the same key and message data using a known good implementation.